 These three challenges can be addressed with innovative labelling security features.

-12 labelling security features to incorporate into your next label
+Labelling security features ideas to incorporate into your next label

 In terms of label security, techniques may include overt and covert elements.